LilZloty/LilZloty/README.md

 <h1>  Hi there, It's Théo ! </h1>
 <h3>  I'm a French Front-end Developer (E-Commerce) 💻 <br> living in Mexico, Guadalajara.  </h3>

-I work everyday has a Freelance Front-End Developer, i develop and design for Shopify e-commerce brands <br> who want to start or are already existing.
+I work everyday has a Freelancer Front-End Developer, i develop and design for Shopify e-commerce brands <br> who want to start or are already existing.

 Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity <br>
 all my knowledge in front-end web development is used, thats the beauty of it, both are compatible and necessary.